kitft/funsearch/README.md

 ## Overview

 FunSearch is an implementation of an evolutionary algorithm for program search using large language models.
-This fork provides an asynchronous and parallel implementation with the following key features:
+This fork provides an asynchronous and parallel implementation with the following features:

 - Asynchronous main loop using `asyncio`
 - Evaluators run in separate processes via `multiprocessing`